Skip to content

 Jen Guy Metcalf

-Jen Guy Metcalf earned an M.F.A. in Dance Choreography from the University of North Carolina at Greensboro and a B.F.A. in Dance with a concentration in Ballet from Point Park University.
-She performed professionally with Bodiography Contemporary Ballet, The Kearns Dance Project and for many independent choreographers.
-Metcalf is an award-winning choreographer and filmmaker who presented her work in the US, Ireland, Sweden, France, England, Turkey, Scotland, Brazil, Pakistan, Canada, the Netherlands and Bosnia & Herzegovina.
-She is the founder and artistic director of TERRANOVA Dance Theatre and an Associate Professor of Dance at Elon University.
+Jen Guy Metcalf is an Associate Professor of Dance at Elon University.
+She earned an M.F.A. in Dance Choreography from the University of North Carolina at Greensboro and a B.F.A. in Dance with a concentration in Ballet from Point Park University.
+After undergraduate school, she performed professionally with Bodiography Contemporary Ballet and for many independent choreographers.
+Metcalf is an award-winning choreographer and filmmaker who presented her work in the US, Ireland, Sweden, France, England, Turkey, Scotland, Brazil, Canada, the Netherlands and Bosnia & Herzegovina.
+She is the founder and artistic director of TERRANOVA Dance Theatre based in Greensboro, North Carolina

 Sol Addison